tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - TCR repertoires of crossreactive and IAV-specific T cells reveals similarities
 ## Discussion
  - **heterologous immunity may be beneficial in short run (crossreactive memory T cells primed to quickly respond to new antigen) but may be detrimental in long run (narrows TCR diversity, promotes development of viral escape variants)**
+# CTLA-4 antibody-drug conjugte reveals autologous destruction of B lymphocytes associated with regulatory T cell impairment
+ - cancer patients with irAEs have reduced peripheral B cells, unknown why
+ - mice
+ - ICI mice have T cell hyperproliferation, differentiation into effector cells, which depletes B cells (**not sure why that is**)
 # CTLA-4 blockade enhances polyfunctional NY-ESO-1 specific T cell responses in metastatic melanoma patients with clinical benefit
  - 5/8 of patients with clinical benefit to CTLA-4 blockade had NY-ESO-1 antibody (and CD4<sup>+</sup> and CD8<sup>+</sup> T cells against NY-ESO-1), 0/7 of clinical non-responders had NY-ESO-1 antibody
  - NY-ESO-1 is a cancer antigen